 ynt represents the repeated measures of attribute y (strength of social connections & belongingness), an individual n at time t, αt are basis coefficients that represent how the within-person change process unfolds, in is the intercept for individual n when αt=0, sn is the shape factor for the predicted change in y for a one unit change in αt for an individual n at time t.
 With this, I will place model constraints on αt as to define sn.
 I will constrain α1 to 0 and α5 to 1, thus making in interpreted as an individual’s predicted score at t = 1 and sn as the total amount of change that occurred from t =1 to t = 5.
 This model allows for an atheoretical structure of change, thus allowing for the exploratory analysis I am searching for to answer this research question.

 Figure 3.
-Anticipated growth trajectory model for trajectory analysis plan. .
+Anticipated growth trajectory model for trajectory analysis plan.
+SN = Strength of social connections; B = Belongingness measure.

 Analysis for Research Question 2

-Next, I will fit a mediation model with belongingness at week 9 (wave 4) as a mediator between the number of connections (inbound, outbound, and inbound/outbound) at week 6 (wave 3) and the developmental outcomes (i.e. academic aspirations, delinquency) at week 11 (wave 5).
+Next, I will fit a mediation model with belongingness at week 9 (wave 4) as a mediator between the strength of connections (inbound, outbound, and inbound/outbound) between others (youth, mentors and staff) at week 6 (wave 3) and the developmental outcomes (i.e. academic aspirations, delinquency) at week 11 (wave 5).
 This will make for a total of nine mediation models.
 All mediation models will be fit using R, version 3.5.3 (R Core Team, 2020).
 The proposed model is shown in Figure 1.
 To calculate this, I will first analyze the direct effect of social connections on the developmental outcomes (i.e. delinquency, academic aspirations; the c path) entered in at week 11 (wave 5) while controlling for age, sex, ethnicity, SES, and social emotional competencies.
 I will analyze the difference in scores from baseline to post of the developmental outcome (i.e. academic aspirations, depression, anger, and delinquent behaviors) from baseline to week 11.
-The decision to use differences scores was made because, according to Castro-Schilo & Grimm (2018), using the difference scores approach may lead to less bias.
-Next, I will regress belongingness from week 9 on the social connections (a path) at week 6 to estimate the a-path of the mediation model while controlling for age, sex, ethnicity, SES, and social emotional competencies.
-Then, I will regress the developmental outcomes (i.e. delinquency, academic aspirations) onto the strength of the social connectionsand belongingness (b path and c’ path) while controlling for age, sex, ethnicity, SES, and social emotional competencies.
+The decision to use difference scores was made because, according to Castro-Schilo & Grimm (2018), using the difference scores approach may lead to less bias.
+Next, I will regress belongingness from week 9 on the strength of connections (a path; inbound, outbound, inbound/outbound) at week 6 to estimate the a path of the mediation model while controlling for age, sex, ethnicity, SES, and social emotional competencies.
+Then, I will regress the developmental outcomes (i.e. delinquency, academic aspirations) onto the strength of the social connections (inbound, outbound, inbound/outbound) and belongingness (b path and c’ path) while controlling for age, sex, ethnicity, SES, and social emotional competencies.
 I will then multiply the a path and the b path to obtain the indirect effect.
-According to MacKinnon et al. (2007), the confidence intervals for a mediation model indirect effect are not distributed normally.
+According to MacKinnon et al. (2007), the estimates for a mediation model’s indirect effects are not distributed normally.
 Therefore, the bootstrapped confidence intervals for the indirect effect will be taken to determine more accurate confidence intervals and statistical significance.
 With this model, I aim to understand the impact belongingness has on developmental outcomes (i.e., academic aspirations, depression, anger, and delinquent behaviors).

 References